Embryo Grading and IVF Success Rates

 Grade 1 through 2.5 embryos seem to have the greatest potential for developing to the blastocyst stage.
 However, a grade 3 embryo may also be of good quality if its appearance can be explained by asynchronous cell division rather than by poor development.
-We have published data showing that the number of cells in the day 3 embryo is a better indicator of potential than the grade of the embryo.
-Therefore, an 8 cell Grade 3 embryo would have better potential than a 4 cell grade 2 embryo on day 3.
+Published data show that the number of cells in the day 3 embryo is a better indicator of potential than the grade of the embryo.
+Therefore, an 8-cell grade 3 embryo would have better potential than a 4 cell grade 2 embryo on day 3.

 On day 5, embryos are continuing to divide and the number of cells continues to increase, but the cells are also growing and differentiating into specific cell types.
 By this time embryos should have started to outgrow the space inside the zona pellucida (ZP or “shell”) that surrounds the embryo.
 They start to expand and thin the ZP in preparation for the stage of development when the blastocyst bursts through this membrane (“hatching”) to prepare for implantation into the uterine lining.

-Below are some examples of embryos that we typically see on day 5.
+Below is an example of embryos that we typically see on day 3.

 Embryo grading is a tool.
 It is a tool that the physicians and embryologists use along with a patient’s age, fertility history, and other information to determine the optimal day of transfer, the appropriate number of embryos to transfer, and exactly which embryos to transfer.

 Learn more about ARC’s genetic testing partners and packages here.

 What is IVF Treatment and How Does it Work?

 Probability of Success with IVF Treatments

 ARC IVF Success Rate & Cost Calculator